wangkingh/FastXC/README.md

 # FastXC Python Library

-FastXC is a powerful Python library designed to simplify and streamline the processing of seismic cross-correlation tasks.
+FastXC is a simple Python library designed to simplify and streamline the processing of seismic cross-correlation tasks.
 With it, you can handle tasks such as making lists of SAC files, generating spectrum lists, conducting cross-correlation, and performing stacking operations.

 ## Installation